Why are there levies to be paid for the delivery of import consignments?

 Why do the customs clearance fees depend on the country of origin and the value of the consignment?

-The variable element of the customs clearance fee totalling “3% of the value of the goods” will be charged on the basis of the value of the goods (including or plus shipping costs) declared on the commercial invoice or other customs forms.
+The surcharge will be charged on the basis of the value of the goods (including shipping costs) declared on the commercial invoice or other customs forms.

 - if, due to missing or incomplete customs documents or due to the contents, a consignment must be placed in storage until the missing information is received or until the recipient or customs authorities take the decision concerning customs clearance.

 The fee is CHF 13.00 excluding VAT and is charged only once per consignment; for duty-free consignments no fee is charged.